Clean bulking is something that I advocate for all skinny guys.

 This is essential, because everyone’s bodies are different and react differently.

 As such, there is no exact or ballpark number of calories you should take above your calorie maintenance levels.

-In fact, you may even count them wrongly!
+In fact, you may even have been counting them wrongly!

 The other reason, is because as you put on weight, your calorie needs will change.

 And finally, tracking allows you to spot any plateaus early.

 So remember to track your weight and the number of calories you consume!

 - Ectomorph Diet Guidelines: start here.
 If you only have time for one article, this is it.

 - Metabolic Rate & Calorie Count: it’s simple, eat more calories than you spend.
 But too much more = fats; too litte = no gains.
 Answer: Count it.